We love seeing the incredible work that occupational therapy professionals are up to!

 If possible, try to include your location throughout your site.
 Ideally, you should have it in your copy above the fold (meaning the part of your website that appears in the browser window without the user needing to scroll).

 One way to ensure your location appears on all pages, without being intrusive, is to put your Name, Address, and Phone (your “NAP”) in your footer.

 Most people searching for OTs are aware that there are different types of therapy practices, so they’ll often try to self-filter their search engine results by searching for “Pediatric OT” or “OT for Kids” or “Hand Therapy.”

 I know this is simple, but don’t forget to clearly identify your practice area on your website.
-You want your ideal customers to arrive to your site and be able to tell within seconds that you provide the services they need.
-Here’s another spot where our 2017 contest winner shines.
+Customers arriving at your site should be able to tell at a glance the services you provide.
+You can see how the site Tools to Grow achieved this: